iknowjason/PurpleCloud/README.md

 PurpleCloud has changed!
 Introducing a Terraform generator using python.
 Instead of offering terraform templates that have to be manually edited, the starting point is a Python terraform generator.
 The python scripts will create your own custom terraform files based on user input.
 The old terraform templates files have been moved to the archive directory.

 # Overview
-Multi-use Identity Azure Active Directory range.
+Identity Range supporting Azure AD and Active Directory enterprise deployment with SIEM in Azure.
 Easily build your own Pentest / Red Team / Cyber Range in Azure cloud.
 PurpleCloud was created as a platform for researching Azure Identity.

 # Generating an Azure AD Range using azure_ad.py